lateplate/lateplate.github.io/_posts/2020-10-14-its-my-birthday-and-i-could-use-your-help.md

 ---
 layout: post
 title: It's My Birthday and I Could Use Your Help
-star: true
+type: default
 ---

 I turn 43 today.
 I'm humbled and lucky that I have everything I could possibly need or want.

 But many others are hurting, struggling.
 I'm hopeful that we can start to turn the ship around if we support the right causes.

 So I could really use your help right now.